RobMeades/ioc-server/README.md

 `go get github.com/RobMeades/ioc-server`

-This will fail as the `lame.h` header file is not in the right place copy it from the `libmp3lame` directory to the right place with:
+This will fail as the `lame.h` header file is not in the right place; copy it from the `libmp3lame` directory to the right place with:

 `mkdir ~/gocode/src/github.com/RobMeades/ioc-server/lame/lame`
 `cp ~/libmp3lame/include/lame.h ~/gocode/src/github.com/RobMeades/ioc-server/lame/lame/`